 Homeshare UK is part of Shared Lives Plus, the UK network for Shared Lives and Homeshare.

-Homeshare UK is a member of Homeshare International promoting Housing for Help.
-Homeshare operates in 14 countries around the world including: Australia, New Zealand, Canada, Switzerland, France, Spain and Japan.
+Homeshare UK is a member of and manages Homeshare International promoting Housing for Help.
+Homeshare operates in 17 countries around the world including: Australia, New Zealand, Canada, Switzerland, France, Spain and Japan.
+Find out more here